-While these ads only work on the desktop, they are good at grabbing the viewer’s attention and come in different variations.
+While these ads only work on desktop, they are good at grabbing the viewer’s attention.
+They also come in different variations.
 You can use these text ads to drive specific goals through LinkedIn advertising like:

 - Drive qualified traffic to your website or landing page.